Skip to main content

 What happens if the application is denied?

 If a credit card application is denied, you'll usually be notified the same way you applied.
-For example, if you applied online, you will be notified by email.
+For example, if you applied online, you will likely be notified by email.

 Regardless of how you receive it, a denial notice may include instructions you can follow to request that the credit card issuer reconsider your application.
-That process usually requires submitting new or updated information, but see your specific notice or contact the card issuer for details.
+That process usually requires submitting new or updated information but see your specific notice or contact the card issuer for details.

 In conclusion